ANALYSIS-U.S. long bond demand raises prospect of whole curve yielding below 1%

 "Everybody thinks the Fed is going to be running rates near zero indefinitely.
 That’s bringing down the 30-year bond yield to incredibly low rates," said Brian Bethune, chief economist for Alpha Economic Foresights LLC.

-The 30-year U.S. Treasury US30YT=RR, at just above 1.22%, is still more than 22 basis points away as of Monday, rebounding from Friday when it touched its lowest since April.
+The 30-year U.S. Treasury US30YT=RR, at around 1.25%, was still more than 25 basis points away as of Monday, rebounding from Friday when it touched its lowest since April.

 Tradeweb noted last week that the decline in the 30-year yield meant that the entire yield curve was moving close to being sub 1%.